CharlieSCC/alpha/README.md

-# Data, Factor, Model and Backtest
+# Data, Factor, Model and Evaluate

 ### Data
     All data must be BOD.